 Mr. Holifield is the architect of Inclusive Competitiveness – policies, strategies, practices and metrics to improve the performance of underrepresented Americans within the Innovation Economy, including regional innovation ecosystems, industry clusters, emerging technology sectors and other areas critical to economic competitiveness.

-Mr. Holifield is Vice President of Inclusive Competitiveness at NorTech, the regional innovation-based economic development organization serving the Cleveland Ohio region.
+Mr. Holifield is a strategic advisor to Forward Cities and the former Vice President of Inclusive Competitiveness at NorTech, the regional innovation-based economic development organization serving the Cleveland Ohio region.
 He is also co-founder of ScaleUp Partners LLC, a nationally networked and locally focused company in the business of advancing Inclusive Competitiveness throughout the U.S.